squaretwo/react-native-fyber/README.md

 ## react-native-fyber

-A react-native module for Fyber (react-native v0.25.1).
+A react-native module for Fyber

 The offer wall has an imperative API.